These 10 Secrets Will Make Your Life Better

 No one ever puts in their best when they are under the influence of any of these two; and when the best is not what you give, it can hardly be what you will get.

-To put things in perspective, the presence or absence of any of these entities directly affects our level of internal inertia.
+To put things in perspective, the presence or absence of any of these affects our internal inertia level.

 The extent to which you allow them to toss you is the extent to which you are not going to resolve whatever issues you face.